evanlouie/reactive-snap/src/posts/2016-10-05-react-web-worker.md

 } else {
   console.exception(`${navigator.appVersion} lacks Web Worker support.`);
   console.info(
-    "Web Workers are required to evaluated answers as computation will cause the main window thread to lock" );
+    "Web Workers are required to evaluated answers as computation will cause the main window thread to lock", );
   alert("Your browser doesn't seem to support Web Workers :-(");
 }